 I was expecting something special on my first ever trip to Sunningdale and it didn't let me down.
 In fact it delivered in spades.

-I have returned since and it continues to mesmerize.
+I have returned twice since and it continues to mesmerize.

 What pleases me most is the notable difference between both the Old and New courses; both two of the finest inland golf courses in Great Britain.